What Health Hazards Can Mold Cause?

-- Build in ventilation for showers, laundry rooms and kitchen
+- Build in ventilation in bathrooms, laundry rooms and kitchen

-- If there’s a flood, clean and dry your home meticulously
+- If it floods, clean and dry your home meticulously

-- Talk to your local mold damage repair contractors for affordable mold removal
+- Call your local mold damage restoration specialists for affordable mold removal

-If you have mold present in your home that’s too much to take care of by yourself, call the mold remediation professionals at Paul Davis.
+If you have mold present in your home that’s too much to tackle by yourself, contact the mold damage restoration professionals at Paul Davis.
 Call Paul!
 888-473-7669 for affordable mold removal.